Amine-bendaou/Accel-MAC-for-Deep-Learning/README_Tuto_Vitis_unified_2025.md

 ## Notes

-- ake sure the USB port corresponding to your Nexys A7 is correct (`/dev/ttyUSB1` dans l’exemple).
+- Make sure the USB port corresponding to your Nexys A7 is correct (`/dev/ttyUSB1`).
 - The communication speed is 230400 baud.
 - If the terminal does not display, check the USB connections and permissions.